-POLISCI 9536B: Gender and Politics Department of Political Science Thursdays, 1:30 to 3:30 p.m., SSC 7236 Instructor: Dr. Amanda Friesen afries4@uwo.ca Office Hours: 12:30 to 1:30 p.m.
-Thursdays
+POLISCI 9536L: Gender and Politics Department of Political Science Instructor: Dr. Amanda Friesen afries4@uwo.ca

+9:30 to 1 p.m.
+May 13-14 May 19-22 May 27-30

 Understanding how individual dispositions impact political participation has important implications for the health of democracies.
 If the conflictual and risky nature of politics pushes some citizens (e.g., women and under-represented groups) out of the public sphere, then the promise of governance by the people is not met.
 Though there are clear historical and structural roots to this participation gap, the white, masculine and competitive nature of political engagement continues to discourage women from participating - from small acts like discussions to running for office.
 This alienation can be exacerbated for those from under-represented groups, disrupting the benefits of full citizen participation in solving collective problems.
 How deep are these roots of dispositions and orientations toward politics?
 What are the foundations of dispositions and political behaviors, particularly as they relate to social identities?
 How can we best measure and model these effects with a combination of individual differences and context?